nielskrijger/BreadcrumbsBundle/README.markdown

 Features
 ========

+A Symfony2 bundle with:
-- Simple service with a chained interface
+- Breadcrumbs service with a chained interface
 - Twig integration

 Documentation